Close-coupled cooling: Efficiency

-Despite the fact that some past studies have speculated a very elevated growth of sales of Close Coupled solutions, more recent studies have instead shown a more contained growth.
-The reason seems to be due to the fact that the In-Row solutions offer significant energy savings as the rack densities are close to the 8-10 kW threshold; today's average densities for medium-sized data centers are instead about 5 kW and energy savings do not fully justify the higher cost of investment for the cooling system.
+Despite an expected explosive growth of sales of close-coupled solutions, more recent studies have shown a slower growth.
+The reason might be due to the fact that in-row solutions provide significant energy savings only if racks meet 8-10 kW threshold; today's average densities for medium-sized data centers are instead about 5 kW and energy savings do not fully justify the higher cost of investment for the cooling system.

 Refrigerated Water Temperatures

-In traditional systems, the refrigerated water supply temperatures typically vary between 6 and 7 °C and cold water is in fact necessary to generate cold air that compensates for the rise that occurs on the floor of the data center, since the cold inlet air and the hot exhaust air interact.
+In traditional systems, the refrigerated water supply temperatures typically vary between 6 and 7 °C and cold water is necessary to generate cold air, since the cold inlet air and the hot exhaust air interact.
 However, it is necessary to ensure that the inlet temperature is between 18 and 26.5 °C as established by the ASHRAE.

-Some types of Close Coupled systems allow warmer water inlet temperatures due to the proximity of the refrigeration system and the design of the cooling coil while remaining within the guidelines of the ASHRAE.
+Some types of close-coupled systems allow warmer water inlet temperatures due to the proximity of the refrigeration system and the design of the cooling coil while remaining within the guidelines of the ASHRAE.

-Since the refrigerators represent 30-40% of the energy consumption of a data center and that this is largely due to mechanical refrigeration, a higher water inlet temperature allows increase the hours in which free cooling is possible and therefore increase the efficiency of the refrigerator.
+Since the refrigerators represent 30-40% of the energy consumption of a data center, and most of that energy consumption is because of mechanical refrigeration, a higher water inlet temperature allows increasing the hours in which free cooling is possible, therefore increasing the efficiency of the refrigerator.